the1lab/1lab/src/Cat/CartesianClosed/Cont.lagda.md

 We show that, in a [[Cartesian closed]] category $\cC$, for any object
-$S$, the functor $[-,S] : \cC\op \to \cC$ is [[adjoint]] to itself on the right--- meaning that its left adjoint is its opposite functor.
+$S$, the functor $[-,S] : \cC\op \to \cC$ is [[adjoint]] to itself on the right --- meaning that its left adjoint is its opposite functor.

 ```agda
 [-,_] : Ob → Functor (C ^op) C